 The Australian Outback has inspired poets and artists, such as Banjo Paterson who composed Waltzing Matilda (the melodic song that is Australia’s unofficial national anthem).
 The choices of things to do, places to stay and Outback adventures are as extensive as the area itself.
 You can camp under the stars, stay in small towns or experience sleeping at outback stations.

 Best of all are the experiences you’ll have, from making friends with Outback Australians to photographing Outback windmills at dusk.
+The outback is also home to many well-known historic and natural Australian landmarks.
 Here are some inspiring ideas about the Australian Outback.